AnnieDavies/NMA_and_RW/README.md

           All produced from the code AggregateHMatrix.cpp

             i.
-Hat.txt = hat matrix of the aggregate model (calculated from Eq (5), presented in Appendix F)
+Hat.txt = hat matrix of the aggregate model (calculated from Eq (5), presented in Section H of the Supplement)

             ii.
 LOR_dir.txt = theta^(dir) = direct estimates as log odds ratios (calculated from Eq (1))